anestisb/android-prepare-vendor/README.md

 * Vendor partition is distributed in a form that does not allow to enable verified boot (dm-verity) against it
 * Distributed blobs do not include APK bytecode vendor packages, only some jar files.
-It is still unclear to what extend device functionalities are broken.
+It is still unclear to what extent device functionalities are broken.
 * Due to missing proprietary modules, required modules present in AOSP are not included as active dependencies resulting into skipped functionality (e.g. IMS, RCS).